Add this page to your book

 Adding Custom Permissions

 Staff users are assigned a set of permissions and, for the Administrator class of users, some of those permissions are grantable.
 A grantable permission is one that an administrative user can grant individually to a single user.
 This is done in the Administration > User Permission Editor interface by entering the user's library card barcode and adding checkboxes beside the appropriate permissions.
+The User Permission Editor can also be accessed through a user's account through Other > User Permission Editor.

 Permissions assigned at the permissions profile group level are not able to be removed on a per-user basis.
 LocalAdmins must assign a profile with fewer permissions to decrease the permissions level of a user.